awsdocs/amazon-forecast-developer-guide/doc_source/howitworks-domains-ds-types.md

 **Example Example 1: Dataset Types in the RETAIL Domain**
 If you are a retailer interested in forecasting demand for items, you might create the following datasets in the RETAIL domain:
-+ tTrget time series is the required dataset of historical time\-series demand \(sales\) data for each item \(each product a retailer sells\)\.
++ Target time series is the required dataset of historical time\-series demand \(sales\) data for each item \(each product a retailer sells\)\.
 In the RETAIL domain, this dataset type requires that the dataset includes the `item_id`, `timestamp`, and the `demand` fields\.
 The `demand` field is the forecast target, and is typically the number of items sold by the retailer in a particular week or day\.
 + Optionally, a dataset of the related time series type\.
 In the RETAIL domain, this type can include optional, but suggested, time\-series information such as `price`, `inventory_onhand`, `in_stock`, and `webpage_hits`\.
 + Optionally, a dataset of the item metadata type\.
 In the RETAIL domain, Amazon Forecast suggests providing metadata information related to the items that you provided in target time series, such as `brand`, `color`, `category`, and `genre`\.